Let's Explore Kubernetes:

 The restaurant installs a database on the front desk where all of this information can be captured.
 The database is connected to the iPads used by the staff.
 The staff input important information about the status of an order which is shared to all necessary staff members through the database.

-Etcd, a distributed key-value store, holds Kubernetes configuration data, cluster state, and resource information, with cluster components reporting their states to it.
-Ensuring Etcd's reliability through backups, upgrades, and monitoring is crucial for the integrity of a Kubernetes cluster.
+etcd is a distributed key-value store that holds Kubernetes configuration data, cluster state, and resource information.
+Protecting etcd with backups, careful upgrades, and monitoring is critical for cluster integrity.

 Scheduler